statful/statful-springboot-starter/README.md

 ## License

-Statful Spring Boot Client is available under the MIT license.
+Statful Spring Boot Starter is available under the MIT license.
 See the [LICENSE](https://raw.githubusercontent.com/statful/statful-client-springboot/master/LICENSE) file for more information.